Baldo431/Gasoline_Price_Dashboard/README.md

 - The web page back end can be found in the `app.js` file and the front end components can be found under the `public` folder.
 - The only interactive elements at the moment are the navigation bar and the built in interactions from the Plotly.js charts.

-### Future Work
-The next step is to complete building the other web pages and integrate all the data in the database into the home page.
-#### Future Work for Machine Learning Models - 12/14/2022
-The next step for the linear regression machine learning model is to include a function that takes in current gas prices from AAA's website and predicts future gas prices.
-The next step for the sentiment analysis natural language processing model is to fix the "for loop" issue and generate predictions and an accuracy score.
-Currently, the models are merged into one python file, and will be updated once the next steps are complete.

 <br>

 ### Presentation